Last Updated on November 3, 2023 by Jade

-There happen to be a number of different dental appliances that are commonly referred to as false teeth.
-The following list outlines what each of these types is and how they would be used.
+There are a number of different dental appliances that are commonly referred to as false teeth.
+The following list outlines what each of these types is and how they are used.

 What Are False Teeth Called?
 Different Types Of False Teeth

-Full dentures are exactly as the name implies.
-They are a set of upper and lower removable false teeth.
+Full dentures are a set of upper and lower removable false teeth.
 Full dentures are also called complete dentures and porcelain or acrylic materials are used to make the fake teeth.
 They are applied to a base made of either metal or acrylic materials.

 Full or complete dentures are usually required if you have lost all or most of your teeth.
 The uppers or lowers are designed to sit on your gum tissue and are held in place by suction.
 You may have seen denture adhesives on the market which provide a more secure hold.